Haaabs/FTS-Air-Quality-Index-Prediction/README.md

-**Air Quality Index Prediction**

-**Machine Learning Internship at FTS**
+# Machine Learning Internship at FTS

+## Air Quality Index Prediction

 By,
 Akshata Kotti
 Shubham Urmaliya
 Abhishek
 Shreya Basu
 Neha Kumari
 Lokesh

-**Contents**

-● Problem Statement
+## Contents
+    - Introduction

-● Data Visualisation before preprocessing
+    - Data Visualisation before preprocessing

-● Data Visualisation on AQI
+    - Data Visualisation on AQI

-● Data preprocessing
+    - Data preprocessing

-❖ Missing value treatment
+    - Missing value treatment

-❖ Air Quality Index(AQI) calculation
+    - Air Quality Index(AQI) calculation

-❖ Outlier treatment
+    - Outlier treatment

-● Data Visualisation after preprocessing
+    - Data Visualisation after preprocessing

-● Model Making
+    - Model Building

-❖ XGBoost
+    - XGBoost

-❖ Stacked LSTM
+    - Stacked LSTM

-**Problem Statement**

-To create a model which will predict the Air Quality Index (AQI).
+### Introduction

-We were given two datasets:
+During the project We were given two datasets:

-\1. cities\_by\_day → day-wise information including the amount of various chemical substances

-present in different cities and the AQI information.
+    1. cities\_by\_day → day-wise information including the amount of various chemical substances present in different cities and the AQI information.

-\2. cities\_by\_hours → hours-wise information including the amount of various chemical

-substances present in different cities and the AQI information.
+    2. cities\_by\_hours → hours-wise information including the amount of various chemical substances present in different cities and the AQI information.
+### Approach For Analysing Data

-We have initially performed Exploratory Data Analysis including Data preprocessing, Outlier
+ *  We have initially performed Exploratory Data Analysis including Data preprocessing, Outlier.

-treatment and Data visualization to study the datasets.
+ * treatment and Data visualization to study the datasets.

-We have then used certain algorithms like XGBoost and Stacked LSTM to create a model that
+ * We have then used certain algorithms like XGBoost and Stacked LSTM to create a model that

-will predict the AQI for any future reference using the input we are giving.
+ * will predict the AQI for any future reference using the input we are giving.

-**Data Visualisation before preprocessing**
+### Data Visualisation before preprocessing

-We used some visualisation techniques to understand the trends and relationships between different
+* We used some visualisation techniques to understand the trends and relationships between different columns.

-columns.
 The results are following.

-● There are a lot of missing values for xylene,PM2.5 and NH3.
+There are a lot of missing values for xylene,PM2.5 and NH3.
 But after looking at correlations

 AQI is reasonably dependent on these gases.
 So it is not good to drop these columns.